 If These Tables Could Talk

 After plates were filled, the cousins would spread out to eat because the dining room table was also the grown-up table.
-It was a place where only the VIPs could sit (i.e., parents, aunts, uncles, grandparents).
-However, a couple of times a year, my grandparents would invite just their grandchildren over, and the eight of us would get to eat a meal (usually pizza) at the table like we were the VIP's.
-We would talk about what was going on in our lives and watch my grandparents laugh and smile, not knowing that they were soaking up every minute with all of us.
-Our childish minds also got to listen to the two people that we still refer to as "Mawmaw" and "Pawpaw" tell us stories of the times they grew up in.
-Even though one of the cousins is gone and the rest of us are separated by life and distance, I can still hear those young voices laughing around that long dining room table.
+It was a place where only the VIPs (parents, aunts, uncles, and grandparents) could sit.
+However, a couple of times a year, my grandparents would invite just their grandchildren over, and the eight of us would get to eat a meal (usually pizza) at the table like we were the VIPs.
+We would talk about what was going on in our lives and watch my grandparents laugh and smile, not understanding that they were soaking up every minute with all of us.
+Our childish minds also got to listen to the two people we still refer to as “Mawmaw” and “Pawpaw” tell us stories of the way they grew up.
+Even though one cousin is gone now, and the rest of us are separated by life and distance, I can still hear those young voices talking and laughing around that long dining room table.

 When my husband and I had children of our own, we thought it was very important to eat dinner together at the table.
-Of course, I remember the stage when high chairs replaced regular chairs.
-Then, the regular chairs reappeared as my kids grew.
-Their childhood stage brought about lots of "You don't have to like what your mother cooked, but you're at least going to try it" statements from my husband.
+Of course, I remember the stage when highchairs replaced their regular chairs.
+Then, through their childhoods, there were lots of declarations such as, “You don’t have to like what your mother cooked, but you’re at least going to try it,” from my husband.
 The five of us took turns praying.
-Table manners were taught.
-Expectations for school were often talked about, and conversations about the most random subjects were had during our family time around the table.
-"Hey, Mom!
-Will my lungs explode if I stick a leaf blower in my mouth?" is a specific question I remember my boy child asking one night at dinner.
-I may or may not have told him to go try it to see what would happen.
-Nevertheless, being together around the table brought consistency to my young family.
+We taught table manners.
+Expectations for school were discussed, and conversations about the most random subjects were followed up with laughter.
+“Hey, Mom!
+Will my lungs explode if I stick a leaf blower in my mouth?” is a specific question I remember my boy child asking one night at dinner.
+I may or may not have told him to go try it and see.
+Being together around the table each night brought consistency to my young family.

-I am very aware that I don't deserve even one of the blessings given to me, but I've come to realize that so many of them have been poured out on me at different times throughout my life.
-From childhood to teenage years and on into adulthood, there have been several different tables that have molded me.
-Someone once said, "To share a table is to share everything."
-So, as 2024 begins, be intentional.
-Take time to sit with your family at the table; talk, laugh, cry, and love.
-It's time that you'll never regret spending.
-I've wondered if the tables in my life could talk, what would they say?
-After all, they've heard a lot.
+Someone once said, “To share a table is to share everything.”
+So, all this to say, be intentional.
+Take time to sit with your family at the table—talk, laugh, cry, and love.
+It’s time you’ll never regret spending.
+I’ve wondered, if the tables in my life could talk, what would they say?
+After all, they’ve heard a lot.
 I think they would tell me to pull up a chair.
-This life of learning around a table isn't over yet.
+This life of learning around a table isn’t over yet.

 < Previous Story Next Story >